sandeep-srinivasan/Neural-Network-implemetation-from-scratch/README.md

 # Neural-Network-implemetation-from-scratch
 Neural network implementation using numpy, sklearn, matplotlib etc

+# 1. Multilayer Perceptron

-1. Implemented a two-layer perceptron with the backpropagation algorithm to solve the parity problem.
+Implemented a two-layer perceptron with the backpropagation algorithm to solve the parity problem.
 The desired output for the parity problem is 1 if an input pattern contains an odd number of 1's and -1 otherwise.

 How it works:
 The Network consists with 5 binary (+1/-1) input elements, 5 hidden units for the first layer, and one output unit for the second layer.
 The learning procedure is stopped when     an absolute error (difference) of 0.05 is reached for every input pattern.
 Other implementation details are: